Disney ParksTipsUpdates

 Have a Plan

-This is extremely important now more than ever when heading to Walt Disney World.
-Even if you don’t want to make a touring plan for each day of your vacation, we highly recommend having some sort of plan before hitting the Parks.
+This is more important now than ever when heading to Walt Disney World.
+Even if you don’t want to make a touring plan for each day of your vacation, we highly recommend having a plan before hitting the Parks.

-Take time to determine what ride/attraction you are going to go to first so everyone is on the same page and you don’t lose anytime when you arrive.
+Take time to determine what ride/attraction you will go to first so everyone is on the same page, and you don’t lose any time when you arrive.

 Think about what dining options you want to make sure to stop at or what snacks you want to make sure you enjoy.

-By taking time to do this, you will be less overwhelmed when you arrive at a Disney Park each day.
+Taking time to do this will make you less overwhelmed when you arrive at Disney Park each day.

 Not sure where to start?
 We have our top five rides not to miss HERE.